[Return to homepage]

 Network of Partner Monasteries and Nunneries

-In India, Gompa's online services are available from the partner monasteries and nunneries at Dehradun, Bylakuppe, Hunsur, Mundgod, Himachal Pradesh, Odisha, West Bengal, Sikkim and Ladakh, and in Nepal, in the Kathmandu valley and at Namo Buddha.
+In India, Gompa's online services are available from the partner monasteries and nunneries at Dehradun, Bylakuppe, Hunsur, Mundgod, Himachal Pradesh, Odisha, West Bengal, Sikkim and Ladakh, and in Nepal, in the Kathmandu valley, Lapchi, Nubri and at Namo Buddha.
 Online services from further partners in India and Nepal are continuously being added.
 [Select here to see current partner monasteries and nunneries]

 The Gompa head office is at Dehradun (North India) with webcast hubs also at Mundgod (South India) and Kathmandu (Nepal).

-The Dehradun head office staff (from left to right): Urgyen Tenzin (Webcaster), Lobsang Palden (Director, India, and Head of Webcast Production), Yangchen Lhamo (Chinese Liaison), Tenzin Chokey (English Liaison), Tenzin Woebum (English Liaison).
+The Dehradun head office staff (from left to right): Urgyen Tenzin (Webcaster), Dhundup Tashi (Manager and English Liaison), Lobsang Palden (Director, India, and Head of Webcast Production), Yangchen Lhamo (Chinese Liaison), Tashi Dondup (English Liaison and Webcast Assistant).

-The Mundgod hub staff (from left to right): Karma Rinchen Phuntsok (Webcaster), Wangdu Phuntsok (Hub Manager and Head Webcaster).
+The Mundgod hub staff (from left to right): Dakpa Kalsang (Webcaster), Karma Rinchen Phuntsok (Hub Manager and Head Webcaster).

-The Kathmandu hub staff (from left to right): Tsewang Yeshi (Webcaster), Tenzin Wangchuk (Director, Nepal, and Hub Manager), Tsering Tashi (Webcaster).
+The Kathmandu hub staff (from left to right): Tenzin Gesang (Webcaster), Tenzin Wangchuk (Director, Nepal, and Hub Manager), Tsering Tashi (Webcaster).